Composition of Mars: Bedrock minerals

 Few rocks were visible on the surface where Opportunity landed, but bedrock that was exposed in craters was examined by the suite of instruments on the Rover.
 Bedrock rocks were found to be sedimentary rocks with a high concentration of sulfur in the form of calcium and magnesium sulfates.
 Some of the sulfates that may be present in bedrocks are kieserite, sulfate anhydrate, bassanite, hexahydrite, epsomite, and gypsum.
 Salts, such as halite, bischofite, antarcticite, bloedite, vanthoffite, or glauberite may also be present.

 The rocks contained the sulfates had a light tone compared to isolated rocks and rocks examined by landers/rovers at other locations on Mars.
 The spectra of these light toned rocks, containing hydrated sulfates, were similar to spectra taken by the Thermal Emission Spectrometer on board the Mars Global Surveyor.
-The same spectrum is found over a large area, so it is believed that water once appeared over a wide region, not just in the area explored by Opportunity Rover.
+The same spectrum is found over a large area, so it is believed that water once appeared over a wide region, not just in the area explored by Opportunity.

 The Alpha Particle X-ray Spectrometer (APXS) found rather high levels of phosphorus in the rocks.
 Similar high levels were found by other rovers at Ares Vallis and Gusev Crater, so it has been hypothesized that the mantle of Mars may be phosphorus-rich.
 The minerals in the rocks could have originated by acid weathering of basalt.
 Because the solubility of phosphorus is related to the solubility of uranium, thorium, and rare earth elements, they are all also expected to be enriched in rocks.

 When Opportunity rover traveled to the rim of Endeavour crater, it soon found a white vein that was later identified as being pure gypsum.
 It was formed when water carrying gypsum in solution deposited the mineral in a crack in the rock.
 A picture of this vein, called "Homestake" formation, is shown below.